ahawker/crython/README.md

 This module is currently under development.

 ### See Other
-There are other python implementations of cron out there, namely [pycron](http://www.kalab.com/freeware/pycron/pycron.htm).
+There are other python implementations of cron out there.
+See: [pycron](http://www.kalab.com/freeware/pycron/pycron.htm), [python-crontab](http://pypi.python.org/pypi/python-crontab/).